 On August 16, 2022, the Inflation Reduction Act (the "IRA") was enacted and signed into law in the United States.
 The IRA includes provisions for a 15% corporate minimum tax and a 1% excise tax on net stock repurchases.
 Both of these taxes are effective in 2023.
 We do not expect these tax provisions to have a material impact on our consolidated financial results, including our annual estimated effective tax rate.
-The amount of the excise tax on the repurchase of corporate stock was immaterial in the first quarter of 2023.
+The amount of the excise tax on the repurchase of corporate stock was immaterial for the nine months ended September 30, 2023.